Naif Kariri

-Naif Kariri (نايف كريري; born 16 April 1998) is a Saudi Arabian professional footballer who plays for Al-Ahli on loan from Al-Wehda.
+Naif Kariri (نايف كريري; born 16 April 1998) is a Saudi Arabian professional footballer who plays as a right back for Al-Jandal.

 Career

 Kariri started his career at the youth teams of Hetten before joining Al-Hilal in 2014.
 He made his first-team debut in 2017 against Sudanese club Al-Merrikh.
 On 8 July 2018, Kariri and Abdulrahman Al-Yami both joined Al-Fayha on season-long loans from Al-Hilal.
 He ended the season making 4 appearances across all competitions.
 On 23 July 2019, Kariri left Al-Hilal and joined MS League side Ohod.
 On 28 September 2020, Kariri left Ohod and joined Al-Wehda.
 On 4 September 2022, Kariri joined Al-Ahli on loan.
+On 11 September 2025, Kariri joined Al-Jandal.

 Kariri participated in the 2017 FIFA U-20 World Cup with the Saudi Arabia U20 national team, where they were eliminated in the Round of 16.